Please select a question below to find out more about each topic.

 We expect all applicants from the United Kingdom and Europe to make themselves available for interview; this is why we publish our interview timetable so far in advance.

 The interview dates for geography are always at the beginning of December and timetables should be available from the University website early in the year.
-Some colleges may ask candidates to arrive in Oxford a day in advance of the schedule.

 It is unlikely that you will be interviewed by more than one college.